Ratnote/play-note/readme.md

 The project allows users to share youtube playlists.

-This project mainly contains of these functions:
+This project mainly contains these functions:

 -User registration
 -User login